 Part of CSIRO’s efforts in promoting women’s empowerment and gender equality is through opening up training opportunities for female mid-career engineers and scientists.
-We will support our network of trainees and build an understanding of the impact of their learning opportunities through SDIP, especially any challenges encountered.
+We have supported a network of trainees and built an understanding of the impact of their learning opportunities through SDIP, especially any challenges encountered.

-As part of integrating gender into our monitoring and evaluation, we will embark on a learning by doing process to explore and test how gender impacts can be measured and quantified.
+As part of integrating gender into our monitoring and evaluation, we undertook a learning by doing process to explore and test how gender impacts were measured and quantified.

 More gender related reports, fact sheets and information are available on the SDIP publications page.

 Find out more about international water research at CSIRO

 - UN water for life decade: gender and water

 - The Dublin Statement on Water and Sustainable Development: Principle 3

 - Water and Gender – Towards gender equality in the water realm!

 - Gender and Water Alliance (GWA) : GWA is a global network dedicated to mainstream gender in water resources management